Engineering Short Courses

 Essential Shielding Concepts and Design Strategies (6 hours)

 There is a common perception among engineers that electromagnetic shielding is a simple matter of enclosing everything in metal.
-In reality, the most effective shields are often nothing more than small well-placed plates made of materials appropriate for the application.
+In reality, the most effective shields are often nothing more than small, well-placed plates made of materials appropriate for the application.
 This course presents the fundamental concepts necessary to develop effective shielding strategies for various applications.
-Students who successfully complete this course will be able to recognize situations where shielding would be beneficial, choose the correct shielding materials and design shields that are appropriate for the application.
+Students who complete this course will be able to recognize situations where shielding would be beneficial, choose the correct shielding materials, and design shields that are appropriate for the application.